scikit-build/scikit-build-core/README.md

 # platlib if wheel.cmake is true, and the purelib otherwise.
 wheel.platlib = ""

+# A set of patterns to exclude from the wheel.
+This is additive to the SDist
+# exclude patterns.
+This applies to the source files, not the final paths.
+wheel.exclude = []

 # If CMake is less than this value, backport a copy of FindPython.
 Set to 0
 # disable this, or the empty string.
 backport.find-python = "3.26.1"